Hill Workouts Guide + Sample Workouts

 What Is A Hill Workout?

-A hill workout is a run where you go up hills several times.
-Some hill training requires running fast at your max effort level and others require a longer, slower ascent.
+A hill workout is a run where you go up hills (or an incline on the treadmill) several times.
+Some hill training - such as hill sprints - require running fast at your max effort level and other hill workouts require a longer, slower ascent.
 Training on uphills can put less pressure on your joints than flat running and challenges your core and leg muscles more intensely.

 Related Post: Guide to Running Downhill: Tips From a Run Coach